The ISRAEL ADESANYA VS ANDERSON SILVA show

 Israel Adesanya and Anderson Silva were tasked with taking it home at the Rod Laver Arena in a three rounder.
-A lukewarm night of combat sports was expected be end with a melancholy execution..
+A lukewarm night of combat sports was expected to end with a melancholy execution.
 Thankfully, the MMA Gods – the most notoriously merciless of all the sports deities – took pity on the bereft Australian crowd and facilitated a classic.

 New School vs Old school

 In between trying to legitimately take each other’s heads off, both men indulged in histrionics.
 Silva did his usual shtick, throwing up wing Chun guards and standing with his back to the cage, beckoning the kiwi kickboxer to swing at him.

 Adesanya allowed Silva to have his fun and met him with similar flourishes.
 After Silva dodged one of Izzy’s high kicks – a kick that would have likely decapitated any other fighter – Adesanya stepped back and acknowledged the near-miss with a nod and a hand gesture.

 It was made clear in the buildup what this fight was.
 Israel Adesanya has a similar style to Silva, and this was promoted as a “new school vs old school” clash.
 Israel, being the one to call for the fight in the first place, happily acknowledged this.